 Quorum’s integrated upstream suite was built to bring planning, operations, and transactions together in one connected ecosystem.
 At the core is Quorum Execute, which unites capital management and operational planning.
 Execute bridges disciplines across finance, geology, engineering, land, HSE, and operations so teams work from a shared view of the plan.

 Operators can streamline AFEs, maintain accurate budgets, coordinate multi-discipline well delivery workflows, and manage all schedules from one source of truth.
-For Civitas, that meant moving from disconnected spreadsheets to connected planning — starting with Execute’s Well Delivery and Operational Scheduling modules.
+For Civitas, that meant moving from spreadsheets to connected planning—starting with Execute’s Well Delivery and Operational Scheduling modules.

 Growing Pains in Multi-Basin Operational Planning

-The spreadsheet problem escalated when Civitas expanded from operating solely in the Denver-Julesburg (DJ) Basin in Colorado into a multi-basin company in another state in just one year.
-Multiple acquisitions brought together five former operators, each with its own systems and processes.
-Generwell, Excel, and other legacy tools made it hard to see a single plan or know which data was correct.
+When Civitas expanded from operating solely in the Denver-Julesburg (DJ) Basin in Colorado into a multi-basin company, the multiple acquisitions brought together five former operators, each with its own systems and processes.

 Visual Scheduling and Accountability in Oil and Gas